 Sunday: 8 AM – 6 PM

-You can come to wander around the site or use the postal services every day because it opens seven days a week.
+You can come to wander around the site or use the postal services.

 Saigon Central Post Office Exterior

-Although the building was constructed a long time ago, the sculptures of the Post Office has been preserved as how it had been completed.
-The structure of the building was influenced by Western and Asian building style.
-What may catch your attention when coming through the main entrance is a giant clock hanging above the gate along with the years of construction from “1886 – 1891” sculpted below it.
+Although the construction was long ago, the Post Office remains almost the same, modeling both Western and Asian influences.
+A giant clock above the gate may catch your attention at the main entrance, along with the years of construction from “1886 – 1891” sculpted below it.
 Other details are arranged symmetrically on the two sides of this center.

-Between the old green windows, there are names of famous French inventors who devoted to the telegram and electricity sculpted on each post of the building.
+Between the old green windows are names of famous French inventors who devoted to the telegram and electricity sculpted on each building post.
 Some other names are Benjamin Franklin – one of the Founding Fathers of the United States, Alessandro Volta – an Italian inventor, and Michael Faraday – an English physicist.

-At first, the French decorated the whole building in light pink to match the red brick of the Notre Dame Cathedral, a nearby Saigon attraction.
+At first, the French decorated the whole building in light pink to match the red brick of the Notre Dame Cathedral.

-In January 2015, the City Council decided to change the original color of the Central Post Office in darker yellow.
-However, after the front was painted, most of the locals in Saigon criticized the new tone because they found it too bright.
+In January 2015, the City Council decided to change the original color of the Central Post Office to darker yellow but later repainted it to a lighter shade.

 Saigon Central Post Office Interior

 When you step into the building, you can see the dome roof covering the whole length of the Post Office.
-The iron pillars in four corners are propping up the front dome, and the halls’ domes are supported by rows of iron pillars on their two sides.
-At the crossing points of the posts, there are meticulous patterns designed by experienced sculptors.
+The iron pillars in four corners prop up the front dome, and rows of iron pillars support the halls’ domes on their two sides.

-On the wall at the end of the central hall, there is a significant portrait of Ho Chi Minh, which you will usually see in many government buildings.
+On the wall at the end of the central hall is a significant portrait of Ho Chi Minh.

 On the left and right wings of the building, two small staircases lead to the souvenir shops along these halls.

-You can also buy some postcards printed with iconic buildings, such as the Ben Thanh Market, Notre Dame Cathedral, Independence Palace, or other sights of Saigon from the gift shop in the center, and send them home using the mailing service at the post office.
+You can also buy some postcards printed with Saigon’s iconic attractions at the gift shop and send them home using the mailing service at the post office.
 You can also get your currency exchanged in this area.
+Check out more souvenirs you should buy in Saigon.

 Behind the souvenir counter in the central hall, there are four long wooden tables where visitors can write their letters.